rapolupavans/Student-Id-Generator/README.md

 --> tkinter   -    To work with GUI related components this package is mandatory.

+TO EXECUTE THE CODE PLEASE INSTALL ALL THE PACKAGES WHICH ARE MISSING BY USNIG : pip install packagename

 *** Any Doubts regarding the code please free to contact me on telegram @ https://t.me/kickthebug  ***